nickbrandt/GitLab/doc/api/graphql/reference/index.md

 ### `Dora`

-A container for all information related to DORA metrics.
+All information related to DORA metrics.

 #### Fields with arguments